Latin script in Unicode: Blocks

 In addition, a number of Latin-like characters are encoded in the Currency Symbols, Control Pictures, CJK Compatibility, Enclosed Alphanumerics, Enclosed CJK Letters and Months, Mathematical Alphanumeric Symbols, and Enclosed Alphanumeric Supplement blocks, but, although they are Latin letters graphically, they have the script property common, and, so, do not belong to the Latin script in Unicode terms.
 Lisu also consists almost entirely of Latin forms, but uses its own script property.
+Combining Diacritical Marks, Combining Diacritical Marks Extended, and Combining Diacritical Marks Supplement all have a number of Latin characters, but their official script property is inherited.

 Table of characters

 In this table those characters with the Unicode script property of Latin are highlighted in colour, indicating the version of Unicode they were introduced in.
 Reserved code points (which may be assigned as characters at a future date) have a grey background.
 All characters that do not belong to the Latin script have a white background (and the version of Unicode they were introduced in is therefore not indicated).